kehers/kehers.github.com/_posts/2023-05-28-re-passkeys.md

 ![Sign up process - save a passkey](/assets/image/{{ page.date | date: '%Y/%m' }}/step2.png)

-For a non-technical people, Step 2 may be confusing.
+For a non-technical person, Step 2 may be confusing.
 Or at least cause a pause.
 I actually paused to understand what exactly was going on there.
 One question I’d assume the user will be asking at that point is, “What am I supposed to do here?”

 If I save the passkey on the device, logins are actually easier.